Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 Pros:
 * 100% price-stable
 * Simplest (a big virtue!)
+* Less vulnerable to hacks, since no collateral is held on the blockchain

 Cons:
-* Centralized — need a trusted custodian to store the fiat
+* Centralized — need a trusted custodian to store the fiat (otherwise vulnerable to brick and mortar theft)
 * Expensive and slow liquidation into fiat
 * Highly regulated
 * Need regular audits to ensure transparency

 This is essentially what Tether purports to be, though they have not been recently audited and [many people suspect](https://www.nytimes.com/2017/11/21/technology/bitcoin-bitfinex-tether.html) Tether is actually a fractional reserve and don't hold all of the fiat as they claim they do.
 Other stablecoins like [TrueUSD](https://blog.trusttoken.com/trueusd-a-usd-backed-stablecoin-you-can-trust-9688796cfd0d) are trying to do the same thing, but with more transparency.
+[Digix Gold](https://digix.global/) is a similar scheme, except the collateral is gold instead of fiat.
+Nevertheless, it shares the same fundamental properties.

 ## Crypto-collateralized stablecoins

 ![crypto-collateralized](https://i.imgur.com/Js99sRh.png)

 Say we don't want to integrate with the traditional payment rails.
 After all, this is crypto-land!
-We just reinvented money, why go back to banks and state-backed currencies?
+We just reinvented money, why go back to centralized banks and state-backed currencies?

 If we move away from fiat, we can also remove the centralization from the stablecoin.
 The idea falls out naturally: let's do the same thing, but instead of USD, let's back the coin with reserves of another cryptocurrency.
 That way *everything* can be on the blockchain.
 No fiat required.